RohanGautam/rohangautam.github.io/content/blog/b_spline_intro/b_spline_intro.md

 | **Efficiency**         | Computationally intensive for large datasets                       | More efficient for large datasets due to local computation                                                                                                                        |
 | **Flexibility**        | Less flexible for complex shapes                                   | More flexible                                                                                                                                                                     |

+The overall geometric shape of the spline is determined by user-specified _control points_.
+The individual polynomial pieces are connected at points called _knots_.
+The knots determine how and where the spline is split up into smaller polynomials.
+In some splines, like the [Catmull-Rom spline](https://en.wikipedia.org/wiki/Cubic_Hermite_spline#Catmull%E2%80%93Rom_spline), the knots can be the same as the control points.
+However, this is not always the case.
+For example, in approximating B-splines, since the final curve does not necessarily pass through the control points, the piecewise polynomials are not joint at the control points but at some other approximated location.
+Hence we can see that the knots are not the same as the control points.

 {% image "Pasted image 20240618140850.png","A B-spline with control points, knots, and piecewise polynomials highlighted." %}

 ## Continuity

-So splines are connected at points called _knots_ or joins, and their overall shape is determined by user-defined _control points_.
 Continuity (or "smoothness") is a measure of how smoothly one polynomial connects to the other.
 When thinking of smoothness, one can naturally think of having a continuous rate of change, and this is indeed a form of continuity, called $C^1$ continuity, where the first derivative is continuous at the joins.

 There can be some physical intuition here, because if you imagine a tangent vector moving along the spline, $C^1$ continuity implies it moving at a continuous speed (the first derivative of distance with respect to time).
 Notably, there is no abrupt change of speed **at the join** in particular, because before the join, we're on a smooth polynomial anyway. $C^2$ continuity would imply no sudden change of acceleration at the join, and so on.
 The lovely video by Freya Holmér on [the continuity of splines](https://www.youtube.com/watch?v=jvPPXbo87ds) beautifully explains and animates continuity measures, including other ones, like geometric continuity which we won't get into here.